-As chief of the TEA Section, which is responsible for civil antitrust enforcement, competition advocacy and competition policy in areas such as domestic and international aviation, electricity, oil field services and agricultural commodities.
-He supervised the section's investigations of mergers and civil non-merger antitrust violations, shaped substantive analyses, engaged with international antitrust authorities, presented matters to DOJ leadership and litigated enforcement actions.
-Bill served as assistant chief of the section from 2005 to 2011.
+As chief of the Transportation, Energy, and Agriculture Section at the DOJ, Bill was responsible for civil antitrust enforcement, competition advocacy and competition policy in areas such as domestic and international aviation, electricity, oilfield services and agricultural commodities.
+He supervised the section's investigations of antitrust violations, managed dozens of second-request merger matters, shaped substantive analyses, engaged with international antitrust authorities, presented matters to DOJ leadership and litigated enforcement actions.
+Bill was appointed assistant chief of the section in 2005 and chief in 2011.